grammyjs/website/site/docs/plugins/keyboard.md

 ```

 Call `.row()` if you want to begin a new row of buttons.
-You can also use other methods like `.url()` to let the Telegram clients open a URL or do many other cool things.
+You can also use other methods like `.url()` to let the user's client open a specific URL or do other cool things.
 Be sure to check out [all methods](https://deno.land/x/grammy/mod.ts?s=InlineKeyboard#Methods) on the `InlineKeyboard` class.

 If you already have an array of strings that you would like to turn into an inline keyboard, you can use a second, alternative style for building inline keyboard instances.